ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 You then considered which of these two statements was more likely to be true:
 (a) "Linda is a bank teller", (b) "Linda is a feminist bank teller".
-A _teller_ is an Amercian English phrase for the person who works behind the counter in a bank taking in cheques and giving out cash (I can't remember the last time I went into a bank, but apparently such people still exist ...
+A _teller_ is an American English phrase for the person who works behind the counter in a bank taking in cheques and giving out cash (I can't remember the last time I went into a bank, but apparently such people still exist ...
 I told you it was an old example...)